 Risk Mapping, Assessment, and Planning (Risk MAP) is a Federal Emergency Management Agency (FEMA) program that provides communities with updated flood hazard information and risk assessment tools they can use to enhance their mitigation plans to better protect their citizens.
 Through more accurate flood maps, risk assessment tools, and outreach support, Risk MAP strengthens local ability to make informed decisions about reducing flood risk.
 Risk MAP uses a watershed-based study approach which improves engineering credibility and allows for the understanding of risks in a more comprehensive way.
-Risk MAP products are non-regulatory and do not directly modify flood insurance rates as determined by existing Flood Insurance Rate Maps (FIRMs).

 Visit the BRWM’s ‘Know Your Flood Risk’ page to learn more about your risk.